Brasilagro - Cia Bras de Prop Agricolas Stock Gives Every Indication Of Being Modestly Overvalued

 Growth is probably the most important factor in the valuation of a company.
 GuruFocus research has found that growth is closely correlated with the long term stock performance of a company.
 A faster growing company creates more value for shareholders, especially if the growth is profitable.
 The 3-year average annual revenue growth of Brasilagro - Cia Bras de Prop Agricolas is 47.3%, which ranks better than 96% of the companies in the industry of Consumer Packaged Goods.
 The 3-year average EBITDA growth rate is 56.9%, which ranks better than 96% of the companies in the industry of Consumer Packaged Goods.

-Another way to look at the profitability of a company is to compare its return on invested capital and the weighted cost of capital.
+Another method of determining the profitability of a company is to compare its return on invested capital to the weighted average cost of capital.
 Return on invested capital (ROIC) measures how well a company generates cash flow relative to the capital it has invested in its business.
 The weighted average cost of capital (WACC) is the rate that a company is expected to pay on average to all its security holders to finance its assets.
-We want to have the return on invested capital higher than the weighted cost of capital.
-For the past 12 months, Brasilagro - Cia Bras de Prop Agricolas's return on invested capital is 10.64, and its cost of capital is 4.31.
+When the ROIC is higher than the WACC, it implies the company is creating value for shareholders.
+For the past 12 months, Brasilagro - Cia Bras de Prop Agricolas's return on invested capital is 10.64, and its cost of capital is 4.35.
 The historical ROIC vs WACC comparison of Brasilagro - Cia Bras de Prop Agricolas is shown below: